 - If there are several people in the car, someone can quiz the student.

-- Student can quiz the driver if they’re the only ones in the car, or explain information to whoever is driving….this is a great way for a student to be sure his knowledge is solid.
+- Students can quiz the driver if they’re the only ones in the car, or explain information to whoever is driving.
+This is a great way for a student to be sure his knowledge is solid.

-It’s a good idea for students to put upcoming tests on their calendars and then work backwards to schedule their study time….so they could label the driving time as study time.
+It’s a good idea for students to put upcoming tests on their calendars.
+Then they can work backwards to schedule their study time.
+They could also label the driving time as study time.

 Projects should go on the calendar too, so students can again work backwards to fit in the necessary time to complete them.